eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 The first thing you need is a BPN because this is used within the Network to identify yourself against another paricipant.
 This tells the network in a trusted mannor who are you.
 [How to get your BPN?](https://eclipse-tractusx.github.io)

-[Felix]: <> (Für das Tutorial gilt das vermutlich nicht.
+[//]: # (Felix: Für das Tutorial gilt das vermutlich nicht.
 Das Konzept der BPN ist wichtig, aber das lokale deployment sollte ohne funktionieren - wir "mocken" oder deaktivieren ja den DAPS/SSI, oder?)

-[Felix]: <> (Als Erklärung, was eine BPN ist und wofür wir die brauchen - Access Policies im EDC - reicht das noch nicht aus, oder?)
+[//]: # (Felix: Als Erklärung, was eine BPN ist und wofür wir die brauchen - Access Policies im EDC - reicht das noch nicht aus, oder?)

 The next component to share data to another participant is the [Eclipse Data Space Connector](https://eclipse-tractusx.github.io) (EDC).
 With that component you are always in control of your data and it enables to be data sovereign.
 You are using the BPN's to also make sure, that you know who to share your data with.
 This must also be configured into your EDC.

-[Felix]: <> (Wenn wir von "No preliminary knowledge" ausgehen, brauchen wir auch hier noch 1-2 Sätze, was der EDC macht - P2P Datenaustausch, Control & Data Plane)
+[//]: # (Felix: Wenn wir von "No preliminary knowledge" ausgehen, brauchen wir auch hier noch 1-2 Sätze, was der EDC macht - P2P Datenaustausch, Control & Data Plane)

 Now the minimal Setup for data exchange is in place.
 Now you are able to setup data offers and exchange data.

-[Felix]: <> (Noch wurde im Rahmen des Tutorials ja nichts gemacht.
+[//]: <> (Felix: Noch wurde im Rahmen des Tutorials ja nichts gemacht.
 Ich würde vielleicht sowas sagen wie "In principle, an EDC and an Identity - das ist es ja was die BPN wiedergibt - are enough to share data in the Catena-X data space.
 However, for an interoperable and scalable data space we also need technologies for data description/semantic as well as data discovery and access)

 **What language does Catena-X speak? / Asset Administration Shell with Aspect Models define the language in Catena-X**